fastmover/sk_post_type_access/readme.md

 A separate plugin is required to edit the capabilities of roles.
 A good plugin for this is: [Members](https://wordpress.org/plugins/members/)

-When enabled, this plugin will search for a role named 'anonimous', if this doesn't currently exist, it will create it.
-If this plugin creates the anonimous role, it will have the folow capabilities:
+When enabled, this plugin will search for a role named 'anonymous', if this doesn't currently exist, it will create it.
+If this plugin creates the anonymous role, it will have the folow capabilities:
  - read
  - read_attachment
  - read_page
  - read_post

 After enabling this plugin, you will want to add the read capabilities to each role for custom content types.
+For instance, a custom post type of movie, would need read_movie capability added to roles to actually see this.